tnamgia76-debug/Blockchain---Workshop/lab04.md

 ## Q4.
 Where does the difference in the coinbase output come from?

-The difference comes from the **transaction fees** collected from the transactions included in the block.
-Therefore, the miner's total reward consists of the **block subsidy plus transaction fees**.
+The difference comes from the transaction fees collected from the transactions included in the block.
+Therefore, the miner's total reward consists of the block subsidy plus transaction fees.

 For block #840,000: